 What you need

-All-purpose - All-purpose flour has a low protein content which imparts the fluffy texture that you want in these rolls.
+All-purpose: All-purpose flour has a low protein content which imparts the fluffy texture that you want in these rolls.
+Don't use all whole wheat or your rolls will turn out dense and dry.

-Whole wheat flour - The perfect amount of whole wheat flour adds another dimension of flavor but won’t compromise the texture of this bread (feel free to substitute any other type of wheat, such as Kamut, spelt or einkorn or just use all-purpose if you don’t have whole wheat flour in your pantry)
+Whole wheat flour: A little bit of whole wheat adds nuttiness without affecting the soft texture of these rolls.
+Feel free to substitute any other type of wheat, such as Kamut, spelt or einkorn or just use all-purpose if you don’t have whole wheat flour in your pantry.

-Sourdough discard - If you don’t have any sourdough discard stocked up, you can still use an active sourdough starter or just add 56 grams of water and 56 grams of flour into the recipe
+Sourdough discard - If you don’t have any sourdough discard stocked up, you can still use an active sourdough starter or just add 56 grams of water and 56 grams of flour into the recipe.
+Your starter can be used directly from the refrigerator and you don't need to activate it before using it in this recipe.

 Step-by-step instructions